-ACOR-CAORC Fellowship: Two or more two- to six-month fellowships for master’s and doctoral students.
+ACOR-CAORC Graduate Student Fellowship: Two or more two- to six-month fellowships for master’s and doctoral students.
 Fields of study include all areas of the humanities and the natural and social sciences.
 Topics should contribute to scholarship in Middle East studies.
 U.S. citizenship required.
 Maximum award is $27,600.
-Awards must be used between June 1, 2023, and June 1, 2024, and fellows must reside at the American Center of Research.
+Awards must be used between June 1, 2024, and May 31, 2025, and fellows must reside at the American Center of Research.
 Funding for this fellowship is provided by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

 S. Thomas Parker Memorial Fund: One award of $1,750 for an undergraduate student, graduate student, or postdoctoral researcher of any nationality.
 Proposals are accepted for support for fellowships, field projects, and events.
 Preference is given to archaeological fieldwork or publication efforts, but proposals in all areas of academic inquiry are welcome and encouraged.
 The most compelling proposal will receive the award.

-Jennifer C. Groot Memorial Fellowship: Up to four awards of $1,500 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects with ASOR-CAP affiliation in Jordan.
-Open to undergraduate or graduate students of U.S. or Canadian citizenship, as well as individuals who graduated less than 12 months before February 1, 2023, and/or have been accepted to a graduate program for fall 2023.
+Jennifer C. Groot Memorial Fellowship: Two awards of $3,000 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects in Jordan.
+The fellowship is intended to help defray the costs of participation in excavations.
+Open to undergraduate or graduate students of U.S. or Canadian citizenship, with a preference for individuals who graduated in the past 12 months (i.e., January to December 2023) and/or have been accepted to a graduate program for fall 2024.

-Pierre and Patricia Bikai Fellowship: Two awards for one month each or one two-month award for residency at the American Center of Research in Amman.
-It is open to enrolled graduate students of any nationality, except Jordanian citizens, participating in an archaeological project or conducting archaeological work in Jordan.
-The fellowship includes room and board at the American Center of Research and a monthly stipend of $600.
+Pierre and Patricia Bikai Fellowship: Two awards for one month each, or one two-month award, for residency at the American Center of Research in Amman.
+The fellowship is open to enrolled graduate students of any nationality, except Jordanian citizens, participating in an archaeological project or conducting archaeological work in Jordan.
+The fellowship includes room and board at the American Center of Research and a monthly stipend of $800.

-Kenneth W. Russell Fellowship: One award of $1,800 to support a graduate student participating in an archaeological project or pursuing independent research in Jordan.
-For the 2023–2024 cycle, the Russell fellowship is enrolled graduate students of any non-Jordanian nationality.
+Kenneth W. Russell Fellowship: One award of $2,500 to support a graduate student participation in an archaeological project or pursuing independent research in Jordan.
+For the 2024–2025 cycle, the Russell fellowship is open only to enrolled graduate students of Jordanian nationality.

-James A. Sauer Fellowship: One award of $1,250 toward educational assistance for a Jordanian student enrolled in an archaeology or cultural heritage degree program in any country.
-For the 2023–2024 cycle, the Sauer Fellowship is open only to enrolled graduate students of Jordanian nationality.
+James A. Sauer Fellowship: One award of $1,500 without residency at ACOR or $500 award and one month residency at ACOR for a student enrolled in an archaeology or cultural heritage degree program in any country.
+For the 2024–2025 cycle, the Sauer Fellowship is open only to enrolled graduate students of non-Jordanian nationality.

-Jordanian Graduate Student Scholarship: Four awards of $3,000 each to assist Jordanian graduate students with the annual costs of their academic programs during the period May 1, 2023, through May 31, 2024.
+Jordanian Graduate Student Scholarship: One award of $3,000 to assist a Jordanian graduate student with the annual costs of their academic programs during the period June 1, 2024, through May 31, 2025.
 Candidates must be Jordanian citizens and currently enrolled in either a master’s or doctoral program in a Jordanian university.
 Eligibility is limited to students in programs related to Jordan’s cultural heritage (for example: archaeology, anthropology, linguistics/epigraphy, history, conservation, museum studies, and fields related to cultural resource management).
-Awardees who demonstrate excellent progress in their programs will be eligible to apply in consecutive years.

-Covid-19, coronavirus variants, and similar matters should be taken into consideration by all applicants.
+International conflict, Covid-19/variants, and similar matters should be taken into consideration by all applicants.
 ACOR’s covid-19 procedures (e.g.,https://acorjordan.org/overview/) change from time-to-time depending on the caseload and regulations in Jordan, and as advised by the U.S. CDC and others.
-At this time, only fully vaccinated individuals may enter ACOR’s center or reside there.
-While ACOR makes diligent efforts in regard to covid-19, fellows and awardees must assume all the risks and liabilities inherent in taking up these fellowships (e.g., international travel, conducting research, working with subjects, etc.).
+While ACOR makes diligent efforts in regard to such external factors, fellows and awardees assume all the risks and liabilities inherent in taking up these fellowships (e.g., international travel, conducting research, working with subjects, etc.).